here are some things you should check before risking your health and that of those around you

 Therefore, for any of you who got some “anonymous” pesticide with no guidance, here are some things you should check before risking your health and that of those around you:

 1. Reading the label – You should not use pesticides, even household pesticides that are sold in the supermarket, without reading the label that is legally required to be on the container.
-The label must include the type of pesticide, how it should be used, what are the necessary precautions and, of course, whe
+The label pestmust include the type of pesticide, how it should be used, what are the necessary precautions and, of course, if you dont know how using pesticdes do do it/

 Elad Uri, Agronomist and Certified Exterminator